samsquire/ideas2/README.md

 # 68. Web based system GUIs

-Use a web interface to render preference screens.
+Use a web interface to render desktop environment screens.

 # 69. IT design software